sporadicaICT/social-media-frontend/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Project Structure

+Components for the app will go into the src/components directory

+Different Pages of the app will go into the src/pages directory

+Global styles will go into the App.css file

+This Project makes use of Tailwind CSS to avoid creating extra CSS files.
+Please learn Tailwind Schematics inorder to make your styling easier.
+Download the Tailwind CSS Intellisense extension on VS Code to help your dev experience.

+Icons are imported from React Icons library, see previous code for examples.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).